senorGPT/CTF_crackmes.one/vilxd - crack the points/vilxd - crack the points - Solution.md

 ![image-20251215040442754](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215040442754.png)

-With that in mind. what we want is the address within `RDX` as that is the variable that is being used with `%d`. *BUT*, the problem here is that `RDX` will be dynamic - IE, on the next subsequent run it will not be `000001BC238A0000` but point to a different address.
+With that in mind what we want is the address within `RDX` as that is the variable that is being used with the format string `%d`. *BUT*, the problem here is that `RDX` will be dynamic - IE, on the next subsequent run it will not be `000001BC238A0000` but point to a different address.

 ![image-20251215040656935](C:\Users\david\AppData\Roaming\Typora\typora-user-images\image-20251215040656935.png)